EMeyerLab/ipdtools/README.md

 > From the source code of **kineticsTools** and the **models** published by PacBio at [kineticsTools](https://github.com/PacificBiosciences/kineticsTools), it was possible to make a **user-friendly** command-line-interface (**CLI**) and **python API** to easily predict **any IPD, in any context** for unmethylated DNA.

 NB: Methylated DNA is harder to predict because it often involves a mixture of many possible combinations of signals.
+The original "kineticsTools" does it, but the retroingeneering of it is not achieved yet

 # Installation